 What a wonderful start to a day.
-Driving along a deserted road over Askwith Moor in my old faithful Impreza listening to a 1980’s cassette of my all-time favourite band the Sisters of Mercy, the sun shimmering on the moors and dry stone walls in the light drizzle.
+Driving along a deserted road over Askwith Moor in my old faithful Impreza listening to a 1980’s cassette of my all-time favourite band, the sun shimmering on the moors and dry stone walls in the light drizzle.
 Going to work today at my favourite garden, surrounded by beautiful Gothic architecture of the house and St. Andrew’s Church across the valley, spring lambs running in their fields and birds fill the air with their songs.

 |St Andrews Church|